Arakiss/sigil/CONTRIBUTING.md

-# Contributing to Sigil
+# Contributing to Vestig

-First off, thank you for considering contributing to Sigil!
-It's people like you that make Sigil such a great tool.
+First off, thank you for considering contributing to Vestig!
+It's people like you that make Vestig such a great tool.

 ## Code of Conduct